ArminJo/ServoEasing/README.md

 If you control them with a PCA9685 expander it may get worse, since one step of 4.88 µs can be within the deadband, so it takes 2 steps to move the servo from its current position.

 # Compile options / macros for this library
-To customize the software to different requrements, there are some compile options / macros available.<br/>
+To customize the library to different requrements, there are some compile options / macros available.<br/>
-These macros must be defined in your program before the line `#include "ServoEasing.hpp"`.<br/>
+These macros must be defined in your program before the line `#include "ServoEasing.hpp"` to take effect.<br/>
  Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).<br/>
 | Option | Default | Description |
 |-|-|-|